 Sometimes, a combination of oral and topical treatments is the best route.
 For example, a

 Talk with your dermatologist to learn more about what treatment is right for you.

 Does it penetrate the skin?

-Colombo says that for some ingredients to be effective they need to penetrate the skin.
-Others, like the zinc in sunscreen, should stay on the skin’s surface to ward off as much of the sun’s rays as possible.
+Colombo says that for some ingredients to be effective, they need to penetrate the skin.
+Others, like the zinc in sunscreen, should stay on the skin’s surface to ward off as many sun rays as possible.

 Colombo suggests you ensure a product’s ability to penetrate the skin — or not — aligns with your desired beauty goal.

 Is it tolerable for your skin?